nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. Test case: `delete 1`<br>
    Expected: 1st student is deleted from the list.
 Details of the deleted student shown in the status message.

 3. Test case: `delete 0`<br>
    Expected: No student is deleted.
 Error details shown in the status message.

 4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
    Expected: No student is deleted.
 Error details shown in the status message.

 5. Test case: `delete 1;2`
    Expected: Both the 1st and 2nd students are deleted from the list.
 Confirmation message is shown.

-2. { more test cases …​ }_

 ### Student Test Cases

 ### Adding a student
 1. Test case: `add n/TestOne p/11111111 e/test1@example.com c/CS2103T`<br>
    Expected: Student `TestOne` is added to the list.
 Details of the added student is shown.

 2. Test case: `add n/TestOne p/11111111`<br>
    Expected: No student is added.
 Error details shown.

 3. Test case: `add n/TestOne e/test1@example.com c/CS2103T`<br>
    Expected: No student is added.
 Error details shown.

 4. Test case: `add n/Test1 p/11111111 e/test1@example.com c/CS2103T`<br>
    Expected: No student is added.
 Error details shown.